ngmaloney/Jquery-MortgageCalc/Readme.txt

  *
 **********************************************************************/
 jquery.mortgagecalc.js is a quick and dirty javascript based mortgage calculator.
-It uses the following formulat to calculate interest:
+It uses the following formula to calculate interest:

 PAYMENT = PRICE x INTEREST / (1 – (1 + INTEREST)^–TERM)